 The Daily Star

----- — This editorial originally was printed Nov.
+---- — Editor’s Note: This editorial originally was printed Nov.
 11, 2005.
-It runs again this year in honor of Veterans Day.
+It runs again this year with minor alterations in honor of Veterans Day.

-Nov.
-11 is Veterans Day in the United States.
-The holiday is widely observed today, with banks, schools and government offices closed.
+Today — Nov.
+11 — is Veterans Day in the United States.

-The holiday originally called Armistice Day was designated to commemorate the armistice, or suspension of fighting, between the Germans and Allies in World War I on Nov.
+Originally, the holiday was called Armistice Day.
+It was designated to commemorate the armistice, or suspension of fighting, between the Germans and Allies in World War I on Nov.
 11, 1918, at the 11th hour on the 11th day of the 11th month.
 President Woodrow Wilson observed the first Armistice Day in 1919, and Congress made it a holiday in 1926.

-World War I was called “the war to end all wars,” but it wasn’t, and Congress changed the name in 1954 to honor the veterans of World War II and subsequent conflicts.
+World War I was called “the war to end all wars,” but it wasn’t, and Congress changed the name of Armistice Day in 1954 to honor the veterans of World War II and subsequent conflicts.

 In the late 1960s, the government tried to move Veterans Day to the third Monday in November to give federal employees a three-day weekend, but states and many veterans resisted, so President Gerald Ford wisely got rid of that idea in 1978.